Self

 2. Embrace the future

-If it was your idea to end this job, then you would likely be making plans to ensure you are well set up to move forward with your career search.
+If it were your idea to end the job, you would likely make plans to ensure you are well-equipped to continue your career search.

-Review your finances so you know what you need and how long you can spend in your search.
+Review your finances to know what you need and how long you can spend on your search.
 Open your mind to new possibilities.
 Allow new ideas to come to you without judgment.

-This job change could be a blessing in disguise and the next job you land could be better than the last.
+This could be a blessing in disguise, and the next job you land could be better.

 3. Access your connections

-Connect or reconnect with people in your network who can help you.
+Connect or reconnect with people who can help you.
 Let them know what kind of help you need.

-Do you need someone to help update and up-level your resume?
+Do you need help updating your resume?
 Are there people in your circle who can introduce you to others who may be able to help?

 Would you benefit from having a career consultant as you move through this process?